NCTU-Math-Software/final_project-YJChen0208/README.md

 # 貪食蛇

 ## The process of main function - `Snake.m`
-1. Show "ready" words.
+1. Show "ready" in figure.
 2. Press `left mouse` if you are ready, or press `right mouse` to exit.
-3. Show "go" words
+3. Show "go" in figure.
 4. Press `left mouse` and start playing, or press `right mouse` to exit.
 5. while playing :
     - You can use `arrow key` to control the direction of snake.